eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/start_plugin.rst

 .. note::

-    If this plugin does not automatically appears in the combo box, it means the plugin has not been correctly loaded.
+    If this plugin does not automatically appear in the combo box, it means the plugin has not been correctly loaded.
     Check section :ref:`source_installation_source_plugin` to learn how to add the plugin to the application.
     Be sure that |fastdds| libraries are sourced.